 I/my child would like to do classes, but I’m busy, can I only come once per week?

 We understand the demands of modern society and will do our best to accommodate our students’ schedules, but we strongly recommend that all students attend class at least twice per week, once per week is enough to maintain what the student has already learned, but not enough to continue to add new material to his/her repertoire.
 Monthly membership fees are not affected by the student’s attendance; see below:

 What if I go away on a trip?
 What if I sign up in the middle of the month?
 What if I can’t come to class twice per week?

 New students who sign up in the middle of the month will be prorated for the rest of the month this is a courtesy offered to new students only.
 Established students are expected to pay their full monthly fee regardless of how frequently they plan to attend class.
-The kwoon is like a university; all of the students pay the same fee to be in the classroom, but it is up to the students to use their time responsibly.
-They can show up regularly and commit themselves to their learning, or they can prioritize other activities; the price stays the same.
+The pricing is like a gym – students pay a flat monthly rate for access to the space and for the teacher’s time; it is up to them how to use that time.
+Prices are not affected by students’ attendance.
 Students should give Sihing Eliot advanced notice if they do not plan to attend class for an extended period of time.

 How do I start?
 What do I bring to my first class?